 "publish" in relation to a report, means publish the report or any part thereof, either by itself or as a part of a newspaper or periodical, for distribution to the public.

-(10) Proceedings for an offence under this section shall not be instituted otherwise than by or with the consent of the Attorney-General.
+(10) Proceedings for an offence under this section shall not be instituted otherwise than by or with the consent of the Director of Public Prosecutions.

 PART VI - Procedure in Trials before the Grand Court